pearly-li/1800_202430_DTC09/README.md

 * Hi I'm Kanon.
 I hope we're able to make our ideal web app as a group!
 * Hi, my name is Brandon!
 I hate sitting and not doing anything for long periods of time.
 * Hi, my name is Zoey!
 I am excited to start this journey of creating a web application!
+* Hi, my name is Pearly!
+I'm looking forward to working on our first project together.

 ## 3. Technologies and Resources Used
 List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.